cveto/consul-on-google-cloud/README.md

 ## Installation

-1. Configure CloudTools for Powershel with your Google Cloud credentials.
+1. Configure CloudTools for Powershell with your Google Cloud credentials.

 2. Run PowerShell script **CreateCluster.ps1**.